 At some point (this still needs a lot more research) the three main R1b clades of R1b-P312 & R1b-U106 & R1b-S1194 began to 'evolve' in the sense of establishing an identity.
 That identity is coming from ancient DNA burials.
 This may have been in the area of the Unetice Culture or later.
 If it was earlier then a lot more evidence from ancient burials is needed to show this as we don't have that evidence today.
 It is hoped that as new ancient DNA finds occur, they will help clarify where the parent SNP of these 3 clades emerged.
-It is the SNP L11 (also called L151, P310, P311, as well as L11).
+It is the SNP L11 (sometimes called L151, P310, P311, as well as L11).
 As of today, no ancient burials show L11 any further towards Samara (Pontic/Caspian Steppes) than north western Ukraine.
 Until L11 DNA is found closer to Samara, the assumption is that L11 evolved or only established a strong presence during the Yamnaya migration and not before.
 There is some evidence of L11 in the Carpathian basin (more concrete research is needed about this claim though).

 R1b-P312 & Hallstatt / La Tene.
 R1b-U106 and Jutland.
 R1b-S1194 and the Sth Baltic.

 In very general Terms it is commonly accepted that R1b-P312 had reached Britain as Bell Beaker peoples around 2,500BC (Olalde et al 2018), prior to this new publication R1b-P312 had been thought of as originating and expanded from the Hallstatt & La Tene Culture regions in the areas of Austria and Switzerland.
 A branch of these people DF27 shows up in the UK - Another branch moved into Italy (R1b-U152).
 Other branches (DF19 & ZZ337) also appear in other parts of Europe.
 The name Celtic tends to be associated with R1b-P312 but there were tribes of R1b-P312 DNA people who were clearly not part of known Celtic cultures.
 However as a generalization Celtic can be used to describe them to help keep definitions simple.

 It is also considered that R1b-U106 became established at the base of the Jutland Peninsula and in Friesland ( Nth Netherlands & Nth West Germany).
 Jutland down to Hamburg, was in the past a part of Denmark (until 1864).
 Today this previously Danish controlled area is called Schleswig-Holstein.
 The Angles (od Anglo-Saxon fame) came from Sth Schleswig.
-R1b-U106 remains very strong in that region today.
+R1b-U106 remains very strong in these regions today.
 R1b-U106 is thought of as Scandinavian/Germanic.
-R1b-U106 is also dense in the north of the Netherlands and also Northern Germany particularly in the areas called Frisia / Friesland.
+R1b-U106 is also dense in the north of the Netherlands and also Northern Germany particularly in the areas called Friesland / Frisia.
 The English language is believed to have more in common with old Frisian than with old Saxon.

-Just where R1b-S1194 became established and expanded from is still being determined but a 2010 study by N Myres et al, suggested two places in Europe (as distinct from the island of the UK where S1194 exists), where L11* had strong pockets.
-One was the Sth Baltic region and the other was in the Sth Alps region.
-The deep question here is which of these two places might R1b-S1194 have expanded out of to reach the other.
+Just where R1b-S1194 became established and expanded from is still being determined but a 2010 study by N Myres et al, suggested three hot-spots in Europe/UK where L11* had strong pockets.
+One was the Sth Baltic region, another was England and the other was in the Sth Alps region .
+The deep question here is which of these three places might R1b-S1194 have expanded out of to reach the others.
 Different people have different views on this.
 A prevailing view suggests the Sth Alps pocket were later tribal migrations from the Sth Baltic in line with known historical narratives.
 We know that there was a period of Scandinavian/Germanic migration/invasion from Jutland & East Denmark into England in the era 900AD-1100AD However the question is not settled to everyone's satisfaction.
 One good possibility is based on the Danish invasion of King Sweyn in 1013AD, consolidated by his son Canute (Knud) in 1018AD.
 Canute was for a time the king of England and a large part of Scandinavia (this included Western Norway and Skaane (now part of Sth Sweden).

 The more data that comes to hand, the better we will be able to locate the points of origin and expansion for S1194.
-Until better evidence emerges, this project team accept the Sth Baltic as the probable point of expansion to the other known hot-spots.
+Until better evidence emerges, this project team accepts the Sth Baltic as the probable point of expansion to the other known hot-spots.
 Two other regions are showing up in addition to the three in the N.Myres et al., report.
 One is in the Rhine Valley region (close to Stuttgart) and Brabbant in the Netherlands.

 17 Jan 2018: